-And unless all of these people are lying through their teeth (possible, but I like to give people the benefit of the doubt), it seems as though Amazon will ban sellers if there’s any remote suspicion of bad activity whether they are valid or not.
+And unless these people are lying through their teeth (possible, but I like to give people the benefit of the doubt), Amazon is quick to the ban hammer if there’s any remote suspicion of bad activity whether they are valid or not.

 Here are some legitimate reasons for why a seller might get banned by Amazon according to their policies.